rockettheme/docs/Docs/joomla/templates/visage/INDEX.md

 Introduction
 -----

-Visage, the January 2012 template release, is elegant and subtle, reflecting a conservative design direction, perfect for deployment on a professionally or commercially orientated site, or as an excellent platform for extensive and individual customization.
+Visage, the December 2011 template release, is a contemporary blending of stunning, refined visuals, combined with a polished and powerful undertone, providing a unique look that is flexible and intuitive to use.
+The foundational Gantry Framework creates a core rich with features, such as the 960 Grid System, per menu item configuration, amongst many others.

 ![][theme]

-The template has integrated styling for Ecwid, a powerful third party and platform independent eCommerce solution, ported into Joomla via the RokEcwid component.
-Visage is built on the Gantry Framework, providing ready access to its rich feature set such as an extensive administrator interface and per menu item configuration options.
+Visage has integrated styled support for several RocketTheme Extensions, providing them with a consistent and stunning appearance.
+Included are: RokGallery (Component/Module), RokTabs and RokContentRotator.

 >> NOTICE: Visage is a Joomla 2.5 and 3.x template.
 Joomla 1.5 is unsupported but available for download.